 Arajilla Retreat – This incredible tranquil retreat has 12 luxurious suites on offer for the perfect romantic Australia honeymoon.
 They also have an Ayurvedic spa onsite and a gourmet kitchen that produces its own fresh produce and serves line-caught fresh fish.

-How to get there: The nearest international airports are at Sydney and Brisbane.
+How to get there: The nearest international airports are Sydney and Brisbane.
 The only way of getting to Lord Howe Island is by taking one of the limited flights from either Sydney or Brisbane.

 Australian honeymoon destinations

-Great Ocean Road
+8. Great Ocean Road

 The Great Ocean Road is an incredibly scenic road trip route near Melbourne that follows the southern coastline of Australia.
-If you’re looking for a Melbourne honeymoon then you really can’t miss exploring the Great Ocean Road.
+If you’re looking for a Melbourne honeymoon, then you really can’t miss exploring the Great Ocean Road.

-The road traverses along 245km of rugged coastal areas west of the city and you can easily take your time as you stop for scenic viewpoints, beach strolls and short hikes.
+The road traverses along 245 km of rugged coastal areas west of the city and you can easily take your time as you stop for scenic viewpoints, beach strolls and short hikes.
+The Great Ocean Road is an ideal spot for honeymooners seeking adventure, romance, and couples that appreciate natural beauty.
+From stunning coastal views to unique rock formations and charming towns, there’s something for every couple.

 Australian honeymoon destinations